 The annual inflation rate in East Timor eased to 1.0% in December 2025 from a one-year high of 1.2% in November.
 Main downward pressures came from lower inflation for food and non-alcoholic beverages (2.0% vs 2.4% in November) and continued deflation in alcohol and tobacco (-2.9% vs -2.8%), transport (-0.1% vs -0.5%), clothing and footwear (-0.3% vs -0.2%), and communication (unchanged at -0.2%).
 Inflation was also unchanged for housing (1.1%) and recreation and culture (0.5%), while prices remained flat for health (0.0%).
 In contrast, inflation picked up slightly for furnishings, household equipment, and routine maintenance (1.3% vs 0.9%).
 On a monthly basis, consumer prices fell 0.1% in December, reversing the 0.1% increase recorded in November.
 Meanwhile, tradable CPI rose 1.0% year-on-year, easing from 1.2% previously, while non-tradable CPI increased 1.1%, slightly below the prior 1.2% reading. source: National Statistics Directorate, Timor

-Inflation Rate in East Timor decreased to 1 percent in December from 1.20 percent in November of 2025.
 Inflation Rate in East Timor averaged 4.48 percent from 2004 until 2025, reaching an all time high of 18.00 percent in February of 2007 and a record low of -2.50 percent in August of 2009.
 This page provides the latest reported value for - East Timor Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-East Timor Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+East Timor Inflation Rate - values, historical data and charts - was last updated on March of 2026.

 Related Last Previous Unit Reference